Strong but deep quake rattles New Zealand’s North Island

 WELLINGTON, New Zealand (AP) — A strong but deep earthquake struck New Zealand’s North Island on Tuesday afternoon, causing Parliament to be briefly suspended as a precaution.

-There were no immediate reports of major damage or injuries.
+There were no immediate reports of major damage or injuries, and authorities said there was no risk of a tsunami.

 The magnitude 6.1 quake was centered about 77 kilometers (48 miles) east of the town of New Plymouth.
 It was at a depth of 227 kilometers (141 miles), according to the U.S. Geological Survey.
 Deeper quakes are typically less damaging.

-Thousands of people across the country felt the quake, some as far away as the South Island.
+Thousands of people across the country felt the quake, many as far away as the South Island.

 Most Read Nation & World Stories

-Note: This story has been corrected to show that those at event with Prince Harry and Meghan did not feel the earthquake.